avosa/exit_poll/README.md

 # 2.0 Getting started
 ## 2.1 Prerequisites
 To run this application you need the following installed:
-  * Erlang/OTP preferably OTP 20
+  * Erlang OTP preferably OTP 20
   * Elixir preferable 1.10
   * Phoenix Framework (Built on Elixir)
   * Postgres 9 plus